samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 Here we are registring for changes only if we are authorized to access photo library.

-Similarly lets unregister from the ChangeObserver in the deinit method.
+Similar to before lets remove the ChangeObserver listener in the deinit method.
 Add this anywhere in the marked Init section of your AlbumVC:
 ```swift
 deinit {
         PHPhotoLibrary.shared().unregisterChangeObserver(self)